PyPop7’s Documentations for Continuous Black-Box Optimization

 Quick Start

-Define your own objective (cost) function (to be minimized) for the optimization problem at hand:
+Define your own objective (aka cost or fitness) function to be minimized for the complex optimization problem at hand:

-Run one or more black-box optimizers from pypop7 on the given optimization problem:
+Run one black-box optimizer or more from PyPop7 on the above problem:

 - User Guide